What is the Abortion Pill?

 What will I see?

 If you are early enough to take the Abortion Pill (under 9 weeks since the first day of your last menstrual period) there is no visible embryo.
-At this stage the pregnancy consists of a heavy period, a tiny bubble of fluid, and invisible cells.
+Many women also find comfort in learning what early pregnancy really is.
+At this stage, early pregnancy consists of tissue similar to a heavy period, a tiny bubble of fluid, and invisible cells.
 You will see blood, like your period.
 You may see some of the pregnancy lining that looks like a wet paper towel material.
 You may pass small or large clots.

 How is the Abortion Pill different from the Morning After Pill?

 You must be pregnant to take the Abortion Pill (RU486).
-The Abortion Pill ends early pregnancy.
+The Abortion Pill is a way to terminate an early pregnancy.
 The Morning After Pill (or emergency contraception) is taken after unprotected sex to AVOID getting pregnant.
-For more information, see the section on Plan B.

 Can I take the Abortion Pill without anyone knowing?